vakhrymchuk/dev-test/README.md

 represent a list of **station ids**.
 A station id may occur in multiple bus routes, but can never occur twice within the same bus route.

+You may assume 100,000 as upper limit for the number of bus routes.
+And 1,000,000 as upper limit for the number of stations.
+Therefore, your internal data structure should still fit into memory on a suitable machine.

+*Note: The bus route data file will be a local file and your service will get the path to file as the first command line argument.
+Your service will get restarted if the file or its location changes.*

 ### REST API